Shabbir1246/de-review/README.md

 > You may wish to use a data manipulation util function - if so this should be unit tested.
 However we do not need to test that the pg8000 module is working.

-**THE NEXT SECTION RELIES ON SOME DATA BEING INSERTED FIRST - MOVE ONTO THE NEXT SECTION AND COME BACK WHEN YOU HAVE THE DATA YOU NEED INSERTED**
+**THE NEXT TASK RELIES ON SOME DATA BEING INSERTED FIRST - MOVE ONTO THE NEXT SECTION AND COME BACK WHEN YOU HAVE THE DATA YOU NEED INSERTED**

 ### Task 2: Get newly inserted data for the following tables: